Comfort Nursing: Meaning, Benefits And Tips To Stop It

 Are Flutter Sucking And Comfort Sucking Similar?

 Flutter sucking is defined as non-nutritive sucking, where the baby is suckling at the breast but not for nourishment (2).
-A baby may have a weak sucking action or poor latchiXThe way a baby adheres to the nipple of the mother while breastfeeding while flutter sucking.
+A baby may have a weak sucking action or poor latchiThe way a baby adheres to the nipple of the mother while breastfeeding while flutter sucking.
 Therefore, comfort sucking is a type of flutter sucking, although it is not the only type of flutter sucking.

-There could be several other reasons for flutter sucking, such as low milk supply, poor let-down reflex, or infantile orofacial problemsiXRefers to problems with the mouth and the face in infants .
+There could be several other reasons for flutter sucking, such as low milk supply, poor let-down reflex, or infantile orofacial problemsiRefers to problems with the mouth and the face in infants .
 Some babies may also flutter suck when approaching the end of an infant feeding session.

 A baby who requires comfort nursing may do so without interference to their breastfeeding sessions since comfort nursing occurs beyond breastfeeding to satisfy hunger.
 However, some infants may display flutter sucking even during regular breastfeeding sessions, causing nutrition issues.
 If your baby tends to show flutter sucking often, speak to a pediatrician or a certified lactation consultant.